 - In most states, getting Social Security will not reduce your unemployment benefits (which are administered by state governments).
 According to Rick McHugh, staff attorney at the National Employment Law Project in Ann Arbor, Mich., only Illinois, Louisiana, Minnesota and South Dakota reduce the jobless benefits for this reason.

-Stan Hinden, a former columnist for The Washington Post, wrote How to Retire Happy: The 12 Most Important Decisions You Must Make Before You Retire.
-Have a question for the Social Security Mailbox?
-Check out the archive.
-If you don't find your answer there, send a query.
+- Stan Hinden, a former columnist for The Washington Post, wrote How to Retire Happy: The 12 Most Important Decisions You Must Make Before You Retire.
+Have a question?
+Check out the AARP Social Security Question and Answer Tool.

 You may also like: